-The Company currently entered int option agreement ("MP Option Agreement") with High Range Exploration Ltd. (the "MP Optionor").
+The Company is currently a party to an option agreement ("MP Option Agreement") with High Range Exploration Ltd. (the "MP Optionor").

 Pursuant to the MP Option Agreement, the Company has the right and option (the "MP Option") to acquire an undivided 100% interest of the following properties: